What Fuel Do Trains Use?

 An electric engine, also known as an electric motor, operates through the interaction between magnetic fields.
 When an electric current flows through a coil of wire placed within a magnetic field, it generates a force that causes the coil to rotate.

+This rotation is harnessed to produce mechanical energy, which can be used to power trains.
 In the context of an electric train, the electric motor drives the wheels through a system of gears or direct mechanical linkage.

 The motor gets its power from an external source, such as overhead wires, which provide the electricity needed to generate the magnetic fields.